Artist Talk: Lisa Reihana

 |Location:||Kumu exhibition spaces|

-Wed, 18.09, at 5 pm On 18 September at 5 pm, we invite the public to the exhibition The Conqueror’s Eye: Lisa Reihana’s In Pursuit of Venus to participate in an artist talk with Lisa Reihana, an artist from New Zealand (held in English).
-The talk will be moderated by the curator and historian Linda Kaljundi.
+On Wednesday, 18th of September at 5 pm, we invite the public to the exhibition The Conqueror’s Eye: Lisa Reihana’s In Pursuit of Venus to participate in an artist talk with Lisa Reihana, an artist from New Zealand.
+The talk will be held in English and will be moderated by the curator and historian Linda Kaljundi.

 The talk will focus on the background of the artist’s work and her relationship to colonial visual culture.
 How does Lisa Reihana see the images created by the new settlers of the indigenous people of New Zealand as a barbaric and exotic Other?
 Is her strategy to undermine the colonial viewpoint, to express irony, or something completely different?
 Besides Reihana’s oeuvre, the exposition includes pictures of the native peoples of the Baltic countries, in which a romanticised view of the peasants is mixed with the colonialist view.
 Can the artist from New Zealand detect any similarities in how Baltic and Polynesian natives have been visually depicted?